cwkosman/cherin-food-blog/content/recipes/sourdough-discard-crackers.md

 Bake for 10 minutes.
 Remove from oven and score crackers, which will allow easily breaking them into individual pieces after baking.

 Bake for an additional 25 - 45 minutes, or until crackers are slightly browned on top and hardened.
 Be careful not to over bake.

+\---

+This one is great if you just don't know what to do with your sourdough for a few weeks and don't want to generate food waste.
+Plus, you can pretty much put anything on crackers for a quick and tasty snack.

+You can also use butter instead of coconut oil.